yingnn/fq2vcf/README.md

 FQ2VCF --config FQ2VCF.cfg list

-FQ2VCF.cfg is config file, list is a file with 4 cols per line, each col represents sample_id sample_name path/to/read1.fq path/to/read2.fq, separated with tab.
+FQ2VCF.cfg is config file, list is a file with 4 cols per line, each col represents sample_id sample_name path/to/read1.fq path/to/read2.fq, separated by tab.

 note: first time or every time that config file changes, --config FQ2VCF.cfg must be supplied for config file that FQ2VCF_RC point to goes into effect.